 3) Methodolatry results in incorrect assumptions about RCTs and causation

-The limitation for nutrition from a ‘cause-effect’ perspective is that the RCT was designed to test pharmaceuticals, i.e. single compounds with a targeted pharmacokinetic and pharmacodynamic profile.
+As discussed in Part 1, the limitation for nutrition from a ‘cause-effect’ perspective is that the RCT was designed to test pharmaceuticals, i.e. single compounds with a targeted pharmacokinetic and pharmacodynamic profile.
 This design does not always adequately translate the effect of a single nutrient on a single endpoint into an accurate reflection of the effect of a complex food matrix of multiple constituents, and an overall diet pattern, on multifactorial disease processes.

 In fact, the reductionist approach of trialling isolated nutrients in RCTs is an expensive example of what results when an RCT tests the wrong research question.
 The null findings of numerous large scale trials on antioxidants, vitamin E, or long-chain omega-3’s, do not reflect that the nutrient has no effect on health outcome X. The actual hypothesis being tested was whether an isolated supplemental – often synthetic – form of a nutrient has the same biological effect as the nutrient consumed in the context of a total diet pattern.
 Or, whether a certain intake level of nutrient X in the context of baseline level Y increases/decreases risk of health outcome Z. Instead, many of these trials failed to ask the right research question, testing only ’supplement dose X’ without regard to the obvious fact that nutrients only ever act within biological range, and thus their effects are always relative to the non-linear bell curve which defines the health effects of nutrients (3).

 The reality is that any model of empirical validation is only as good as the question asked, the hypothesis tested, and the assumptions underpinning the design.
-The traditional strength of the RCT is that it may identify causal relationships, but this is a contingent capacity not a biomedical birthright.
-This latter play is not random, because the biomedical model gave birth of the full explanatory RCT as we currently have it, with its internal validity contingent upon having exchangeability of participants at the subgroup level, a clearly defined intervention and placebo, and identifiable independence of effects (4).
+The traditional strength of the RCT is that it may identify causal relationships, but this is a contingent capacity, not a biomedical birthright.
+This latter play on words is not random, because the biomedical model gave birth of the full explanatory RCT as we currently have it, with internal validity contingent upon having exchangeability of participants at the subgroup level, a clearly defined intervention and placebo, and identifiable independence of effects (4).
 As discussed in Part 1, many of these criteria are practically impossible to achieve for nutrition, with the net effect that any result from an explanatory RCT does not in point of fact demonstrate causation from a validity standpoint, even if the findings were positive.

 More importantly for nutrition science is the fact that when it comes to diet-disease relationships, there is simply no such thing as A = B. All diet-disease relationships are mediated by the effect of diet, total or specific characteristics thereof, on physiological processes.
 The relationship between added sugar and liver fat accumulation is mediated by impacts on, amongst others, hepatic insulin resistance and increased de novo lipogenesis.
 The relationship between saturated fat and heart disease is mediated by impacts on, amongst other variables, LDL-cholesterol.
 Thus, all diet disease relationships are A = C via B. We can even take this equation further because the influence of diet on ‘B’ is itself contingent on the fact that no characteristic of diet exists in isolation, and there is always a relationship between a given characteristic and other constituents of diet.
 These factors are referred to as ‘moderating’, ’supporting’, or ‘mediating’ factors [the terms are interchangeable], but may be crucial to the operation of any cause-effect relationship (5).
 The equation then becomes: A = C via B(M), where ‘M’ refers to the mediating factors that influence the operation of the causal relationship between A and C.